 If a POA to AOA Retune is received and all conditions to switch to AOA are met, the Debounce Timer (VAT13) shall be ignored.
 In other words, the aircraft should change its operating mode/frequency from POA to AOA when an POA to AOA Retune uplink is received and VAT13 is still running.
 Note that the Inter-Media Switch Timer (VAT12) should be started as usual (just like on Squitter switchover).

-The different steps of the mode switch triggered by the POA to AOA Retune are described in AEEC 618.
+The different steps of the mode switch triggered by the POA to AOA Retune are described in ARINC 618.

 AOA to POA Switch Based on ACARS Data Transceiver Autotune